KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_float_rgb9e5/README.md

 ## Overview

 This extension adds the ability to specify textures using KTX v2 images with float format as defined by VK_FORMAT_E5B9G9R9_UFLOAT_PACK32.
+This format is uncompressed and has good precision compared to size requirements.

 When the extension is used, it's allowed to use value `image/ktx2` for the `mimeType` property of images that are referenced by the `source` property of `KHR_texture_float_rgb9e5` texture extension object.